sekulovskin/research-archive-masters-thesis/README.md

 ## Ethics:

-All the data is simulated.
+All the data is simulated or openly available.
 The research protocol has been approved by the Ethical Review Board of the Faculty of Social and Behavioural Sciences of
 Utrecht University.